RSA Cipher

 Updated:

-Let’s first try to build a scheme directly using the Fermat’s Little Theorem.
+Let’s first try to build a scheme directly from the Fermat’s Little Theorem.

 Given a prime number p